Okanagan athletes help Canada win gold at World Hockey Championships - ExBulletin

 The US team scored shortly afterwards, before withdrawing their goalkeeper.

-The final goal of the match was an empty-netter, scored by Canadian game director McKenna.
-Canada took home the gold with a 6-4 victory.
+The final goal of the match was an empty-netter scored by McKenna, as Canada took home the gold with a 6-4 win.

 Iginla scored six goals and six assists during the tournament, while Ritchie finished the championships with four goals and four assists.